 12-16 large collard leaves (see note above)

-1. In a large pot, add onion, garlic and olive oil.
+1. First, you’ll sauté the aromatics for the collard rolls.
+In a large pot, add onion, garlic and olive oil.
 Saute over medium heat for 7 minutes or until the onions are golden.
 Spoon 1/2 of the onion-garlic mixture into a blender.
 Leave the rest of the onions and garlic in the pot.
 Set the blender aside for later in the recipe.

-2. Add the jalapeño, thyme, paprika and chili powder to the pot.
+2. Next, you’ll work on the sweet potato and jackfruit filling for the stuffed collard greens.
+Add the jalapeño, thyme, paprika and chili powder to the pot.
 Saute for 2 minutes, then, stir in the sweet potatoes.
 Saute for 3 minutes.

 3. Add the jackfruit, maple syrup, soy sauce, and liquid smoke to the pot.
 Stir until well combined, and cook an additional 3 minutes–stirring frequently.
 Spoon into a large mixing bowl and add in the cooked brown rice.
 Taste and adjust seasoning, if necessary (more soy sauce? more maple syrup? more liquid smoke?).
 Set aside to cool.

-4. In the blender with the onions and garlic in it, add the fire-roasted tomatoes, tomato paste, water and miso.
+4. Now, it’s time to make the sauce.
+In the blender with the onions and garlic in it, add the fire-roasted tomatoes, tomato paste, water and miso.
 Blend until mostly smooth, and then, set aside.

-6. Spread 1/3 of the sauce across the bottom of a 9″ X 13″ baking pan.
-Preheat the oven to 375º F. You are now ready to start folding the rolls.
+7. Spread 1/3 of the sauce across the bottom of a 9″ X 13″ baking pan.
+Preheat the oven to 375º F. You are now ready to start folding the collard rolls.

-11. Place in the 9″ X 13″ baking pan.
-Repeat until all the rolls are folded and the pan is full.
+12. Place in the 9″ X 13″ baking pan.
+Repeat until all the vegan stuffed collard green rolls are folded and the pan is full.
 Spread the remaining tomato sauce from the blender over the top.
 Cover with aluminum foil, and bake at 375º F for 60 minutes.
-Remove from the oven and serve.
+Remove from the oven.
+Serve.